reeddunkle/Hacker_News_Article_Topics/notes/notes.md

 June 2, 2016
 ----

-I was asked to present on this at [RC](https://www.recurse.com/).
+I presented on this at [RC](https://www.recurse.com/).
 My collaborator and I wanted something more interesting to show than our fragile scraper, so we filtered out the stop words, compiled all of the remaining article text into one giant string, and rendered the word cloud above.

 Dan leaves for his new job, and I don't touch it for a while.